scitran/client/BIDS.md

 ## Notes

 * We are creating API methods to validate that a Flywheel project has the necessary BIDS information and can be downloaded as a BIDS directory.
-* We already run several BIDS applications (fMRIprep and XXX) as Gears on any Flywheel site.
+* Several BIDS applications (fMRIprep and XXX) are implemented as Gears on Flywheel.
 * There is a **Python** method for uploading and downloading.

 ## BIDS class methods